Charles Baillie (swimmer)

 Charles William Kennett Baillie (4 September 1902 – 5 October 1987) was a British swimmer.
 He competed in the men's 100 metre freestyle event at the 1924 Summer Olympics.

-Baillie was the son of an Edinburgh baths attendant.
-Baillie was also a club water polo player.
-He was also a police officer, working for the forces in Edinburgh and Oldham.
+Baillie was the son of an Edinburgh baths attendant and was also a club water polo player.
+He was a police officer, working for the police forces in Edinburgh and Oldham.